forni00m/my-new-project/README.md

 * @datqn7444 thanks for inspiration!
 * Image source: © State Nutrition Advisory Board or © VRN (Images published by the State Nutrition Advisory Board may be used freely as long as the source mentioned)
-* Thanks also for the support: @twigthecode community
+* Thanks also for the support: @twigthecode community!